danpeig/node-red-meshtastic-msg/README.md

 - Send packets to any Meshtastic APP (port num)
 - Plug and Play: no additional servers, no containers, no CLI, no binary files
 - Indirect support to MQTT via uplink/downlink channels
+- No need to worry about Protobuf encoding/decoding.
+Life should be easy!

 ## Limitations
 - Connect directly to MQTT server: this is not supported by [Meshtastic.js](https://js.meshtastic.org/)